mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith.rst

 What is a Modular Monolith?
 ---------------------------

-A modular monolith is an architectural approach that combines the deployment simplicity of a monolith with the organizational benefits of well defined modules.
+A modular monolith is an architectural approach that combines the deployment simplicity of a monolith with the organizational benefits of well-defined modules.
+ThoughtWorks describes it as:

-ThoughtWorks calls it:

     "A set of modules with specific functionality, which can be independently developed and tested, while the entire application is deployed as a single unit."